HesthaNeo/hq-internet-router/README.md

         <h3>Step 4: Configure and Connect HQ LAN Interface G0/0</h3>
             <p>- Next we will configure the inside LAN interface G0/0 as a trunk for the Management and Data Networks, and connect the interface to the Core switched infrastructure.</p>
                 <img width="871" height="709" alt="Screenshot 2026-02-07 181525" src="https://github.com/user-attachments/assets/77acffef-9166-4de3-94f9-7fbab0801481" />
+            <p><em>- As you can see, we changed the speed of the g0/0 interface to match the interface of the core switch for predictable performance.
+We also created sub interfaces on the port for both the data vlan and the management vlan for better traffic management.</em></p>
         <h3>Step 5: Configure and Connect Private WAN Interface G0/1</h3>
             <p>- In this step, we will configure the default gateway for all 3 switches.</p>
                 <img width="867" height="227" alt="Screenshot 2026-02-06 173804" src="https://github.com/user-attachments/assets/7889b8e9-57a4-489e-830c-0666a44a69cd" />